edcork/edcork.github.io/docs/pages/write/system_config.md

 ### Enable the password or key authentication setting

-If the password or key authentication setting isn't enabled, follow these steps on all control plane and worker nodes to enable the setting:
+If the password or key authentication setting isn't enabled, follow these steps on all master and worker nodes to enable the setting:

 1. Log on to the cluster node as the root user.
 2. Open the `/etc/ssh/sshd_config` file with a supported editor.